kamrankamrani/playground/tutorials/JS info/Functions/README.md

 ### arrow functions has no **this**.
 It get his `this` from outside if exist.
 It inherit from parent.
 #### tip: `this` in arrow functions is bypass by default to window in non strict.
-#### tip: but if you wrapp arrow function in a regular function, this will work just like function.
+###  tip: but if you wrapp arrow function in a regular function, this will work just like function.

+## Function.bind:

+bind returns a new refrence with a exact same contex for every moment.
+This is hard binding.

+#### tip: with binding, you have a new refrence. it is not called. you should call it.

+## Function.apply / call :

+Call a function with contex in first argument. real call not refrence.

+#### tip: call get list of arguments and apply get an array. use `...` for call.